-Personal Listening Devices – Personal listening devices (e.g. iPods, MP3 players, etc.) are allowed on the bus at the Operator’s discretion.
+Personal Listening Devices – Personal listening devices (for example, iPods, MP3 players, etc.) are allowed on the bus at the Operator’s discretion.
 If your music disturbs the driver or another passenger, you will be asked to turn it down or off.

 Food and Drink – Consumption of food and drink is allowed on ETS buses and LRT provided that food and beverages are in containers designed for travel and under the control of the customer.
 Passengers are permitted to board with such products where there is little probability of a spill; however, passengers may be asked to dispose of the product before boarding if the Operator perceives a safety or cleanliness issue.

-Pets – Passengers are permitted to travel on buses and LRT with a pet provided the pet is properly confined in an appropriate container (e.g. a cage) and remains confined for the duration of the trip.
+Pets – Passengers are permitted to travel on buses and LRT with a pet provided the pet is properly confined in an appropriate container (for example, a cage) and remains confined for the duration of the trip.
 Use care and courtesy to avoid inconveniencing or injuring other passengers.
 No fare is required for the animal.

 Service Animals/Assistance Dogs - Dogs trained to aid or to guide the visually impaired, hearing impaired, or persons with other disabilities are permitted on buses, provided their animal has been trained by an ADI-accredited organization.
 No fare is required for the animal.
 Service animals must be kept out of the aisles and must be under control and with their owner at all times.